atsansone/docs-assignments/technical-writer/assignment.md

 ## Check When the Misbehavior Started

 Not all issues might reveal themselves with this little effort.
-These logs return error messages and stack traces to help you identify a configuration error, missing dependency, or a runtime exception.
+Check the logs for error messages and stack traces.
+These log entries should identify issues like configuration errors, missing dependencies, or runtime exceptions.
-To get the logs of a specific Pod, run the `kubectl logs` command appending the `Pod` name.
+To get the logs for a specific Pod, run the `kubectl logs <pod-name>` command.

 ### Example of kubectl logs